efficient/libcuckoo/README.md

 The
 [examples directory](https://github.com/efficient/libcuckoo/tree/master/examples)
 contains some simple demonstrations of some of the basic features of the hash table.
-Note that the library must be installed **before** the examples can be compiled.

 Tests
 ==========

 The [tests directory](https://github.com/efficient/libcuckoo/tree/master/tests)
-directory contains a number of tests and benchmarks of the hash table, which also serve as useful examples of how to use the table's various features.
-After installing the library, the entire test suite can be built by `cd tests` and then `make all` and run with the `make check` command.
+directory contains a number of tests and benchmarks of the hash table, which also can serve as useful examples of how to use the table's various features.
+After running `make all`, the entire test suite can be run with the `make check` command.
+This will not run the benchmarks, which must be run individually.
 The test executables, which have the suffix `.out`, can be run individually as well.

 Issue Report
 ============